lemonmade/quilt/documentation/features/async.md

 }
 ```

-Keep in mind that this deferred hydration only applies to components rendered during server rendering.
-Asynchronous components encountered during client-side rendering (for example, in response to a route change) will be hydrated immediately, regardless of the `hydrate` option.

 ## Asynchronous modules

-Asynchronous components are actually just a think wrapper around a more general concept of “asynchronous modules”.
+Asynchronous components are actually just a thin wrapper around a more general concept of “asynchronous modules”.
 You can use asynchronous modules to split out non-component parts of your codebase that may not be needed for every page load, such as complex mutation handling or libraries you use in response to user events.
 Asynchronous modules also have the same server-rendering and preloading capabilities documented above for asynchronous components.

 To create an asynchronous module, use the `createAsyncModule()` function to wrap a dynamic import for the module you want to split out of your main bundles: